fhamborg/Giveme5W1H/README.md

             # Optional: set a output directory
             .set_output_path(outputPath)

-            # Optional: set a path to cache and load preprocessed documents (CoreNLP & Enhancer result)
+            # Optional: set a path to cache and load preprocessed documents (CoreNLP & Enhancer results)
             .set_preprocessed_path(preprocessedPath)

             # Optional: limit the documents read from the input directory (handy for development)